mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Same person:** Okay, well in the story that you gave us as an example of *prāpti* and *aprāpti*, it seemed to me, if I understand it right, *prāpti* was the force that brought your friend back to the monastery, and *aprāpti* was the earthquake.
 And they were both present at that time.
 I think; if I understand the terms.

-**Katagiri:** *Aprāpti* is a kind of force which kept my friend at Eiheiji monastery separate from the movie theater.
-It kept him away, saving him from death.
+**Katagiri:** *Aprāpti* is a kind of force which kept my friend at Eiheiji monastery separate from the movie theater. *[He laughs.]* It kept him away, saving him from death.
 That is *aprāpti*: there is something separate; a force to separate.
 Or sometimes put together; at that time, unfortunately, you have to die.
 But he was saved; that is, maybe, a force of *aprāpti*.

 **Question:** Do you mean, Roshi, because he changed his mind?